Bond Psychometric Webinar (with Bonus Bond Interview Training)

 Prepare yourself for hard work

 Be willing to look inside and measure yourself against the personality traits that are needed to make good doctors and medical students.
-How is resilience measured differently in emotional intelligence tests compared to personality tests?
 Does your agreeableness make you look weak?
 Is your independence the good kind, or the weird kind?
-Is trust good or bad in the sense of this test?
+Is trust good or bad in the sense of this test – and why do so many applicants who are trying to look sensible come across as seeming dangerous and dishonest?
 What words provide the best reminders of what is being measured?
 Have you always completely misunderstood what extraversion means, and is it going to blow your chances on your most important day?

 There are no shortcuts here.

-Come along and learn how to put in the genuine effort and cognitive curiosity to pass your psychometric tests the first time, so you can really earn your place at the table.
+Come along and learn how to put in the effort and cognitive curiosity to pass your psychometric tests the first time, so you can earn your place at the table.

 Who needs this type of training?

-- If you don't know how it feels when you choose the correct answer in emotional intelligence, you will need training.
+- If you don't know how it feels when you choose the correct answer in emotional intelligence

-- If you don't use step-by-step cognitive strategies for increasing your chances of answering questions correctly, you will need training.
+- If you don't use step-by-step cognitive strategies for increasing your chances of answering questions correctly

-- If you are not aware of your own emotional biases and how they tempt you into revealing your worst aspects, you will need training.
+- If you are not aware of your own emotional biases and how they tempt you into revealing your worst aspects

-- If you don't understand how high-scoring and low-scoring test-takers give themselves away on the bell curve, you will need training.
+- If you don't understand how high-scoring and low-scoring test-takers interact with the bell curve

-- And if you do not understand the strengths and weaknesses of these specific test types and how certain items interact differently with certain types of people, you would benefit from some training.
+- And if you do not understand the strengths and weaknesses of these specific test types and how certain items interact differently with different types of people